Adding Curb Appeal to Your Home is as Easy as 123

 Follow these easy curb appeal tips to help sell your home quickly

 When it comes to adding curb appeal to the home rfont yard landscaping is the big show.
 You can never go wrong with giving your plants and lawn the spotlight they deserve.
 The vivid colors soothe the eyes and give the impression of a cheerful and lively abode.
 The best thing about it is that it won’t cost you an arm and a leg.
 Some planters and window boxes will do the trick, but try and place them so they emphasize the key visual points of your home such as windows, doors, and entryways.
+To make window boxes even more effective, you should use window box liners as these will keep the soil and plants in place while providing your window boxes with a long-lasting and sturdy barrier.
+Adding some shrubs and flowers to the mix will also add a touch of personality and elegance.
 But let’s say those are the ornaments that give your front yard its charm, the basis, however, is your lawn.
 Regular mowing and watering are essential to keep it healthy and glowing.
 Rake off the leaves and deal with weed issues so it always looks its best for any potential buyers that might come your way.

 Another large surface that might require your attention is the walls.
 A fresh coat of paint is probably the first thing that popped into your mind, and you should definitely do so at some point.
 However, before repainting, it would be a good idea to wash your walls first.
 This is an affordable way to instantly boost the curb appeal since you’ll be removing the dust and dirt that has accumulated over time giving your home a fresh look.
 After this step is taken, painting has a much better effect.
 Choose the shade that complements the overall color scheme, whether its contrast you’re after or the harmony of hues gently blending together.